Here’s a look at the life of former British Prime Minister Tony Blair.

-June 24, 2007 - Blair hands over leadership of the Labour Party to Gordon Brown during a conference of party members in Manchester, northern England.
+June 24, 2007 - Blair hands over leadership of the Labour Party to Gordon Brown during a conference of party members.
 Brown will become prime minister when Blair tenders his resignation to the Queen.

 June 27, 2007 - Tenders his resignation to Queen Elizabeth.
-Gordon Brown becomes Prime Minister of the United Kingdom.
 Hours later, Blair is appointed by the Quartet (the United States, Russia, the European Union and the United Nations) as special envoy to the Middle East.
-His job will require he "mobilize international assistance to the Palestinians;" help gain support in addressing the Palestinians' governance needs; create plans to help Palestinians develop economically; and work with other countries "as appropriate in support of the agreed Quartet objectives."

 March 7, 2008 - Yale University announces that Blair has been named the Howland Distinguished Fellow for the 2008-2009 school year.
 He will participate in seminars and on-campus activities throughout the year.